earthly/website/blog/_posts/2022-04-21-aws-lambda-golang.md

 }
 ~~~

-And I'll return an even describing the document I'd like returned.
+And, I'll return an event describing the document I'd like produced.

 ~~~{.json caption="sample output"}
 {